-The total expenses paid to or on behalf of the Governors during the year was £0 (2019: £0).
+The total expenses paid to or on behalf of the Governors during the year was £0 (2020: £0).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.

 Principal and Accounting Officer G Guest is also a Governor of TCAT Multi Academy Trust trading as Kickstart Academy.
 Kickstart Academy operates from premises owned by Telford College.
-During the year Kickstart Academy paid £66,880 (2019 £66,880) Telford College in relation to rent and management charges.
+During the year Kickstart Academy paid £66,880 (2020: £66,880) to Telford College in relation to rent and management charges.

 Governor Mr G Layer is Vice Chancellor of the University of Wolverhampton.
-During the year, the College received £277k (2019: £260k) from the university in respect of a franchise agreement to deliver foundation degrees and £41k (2019: £30k) in respect of the Aspire to HE initiative; funded through the government's National Collaborative Outreach Programme.
-The College also paid the University £9k for services (2019: £6k).
+During the year, the College received £316k (2020: £277k) from the university in respect of a franchise agreement to deliver foundation degrees and £60k (2020: £41k) in respect of the Aspire to HE initiative; funded through the government's National Collaborative Outreach Programme.
+The College also paid the University £18k for services (2020: £9k).

-Chair of Governors, Mr P Hinkins is Managing Director of Business Watch Guarding Ltd which provides security services to the College and were paid £199k for the year.
+Chair of Governors, Mr P Hinkins is Managing Director of Business Watch Guarding Ltd which provides security services to the College and were paid £215k for the year.